 WEEK #17: SARA B.

+Please tell us a little bit about yourself.
 Live in Toronto.
 I can’t remember a time that I didn’t play sports.
 The first sport I played was soccer, I remember that as a little girl my goal was to play soccer as a professional.
 I played every sport that my elementary school had at the time, soccer, cross-country, track, high jump, basketball, volleyball and swimming.
 Outside of school I was interested in tea kwon do, Irish dancing, snowboarding, skiing, hockey and wheelchair basketball.
 I got my black belt when I was 9 years old.

 When I was 11 years old I had an injury which got me interested in wheelchair basketball when I was about 12 years old.
 I made a local recreational team in Toronto out of Variety Village.
 From there I made the Ontario Junior team and the Ontario Women’s team as well as the U25 Canadian Women’s team and the Senior Canadian Women’s team.
 As part of being on these teams I have had the privilege of travelled across the world.
 Three of my favourite places that I travelled to with the Senior Women’s team are Cluses in France, Cali in Columbia and Tokyo in Japan.
 I have always loved team sports, to me being part of a team was special to me.
 Multiple people striving and working together for one common goal (usually to win), amazed me.